pundit-community/pundit-matchers/README.md

   are not permitted by the policy.
 * `forbid_mass_assignment_of(:attribute_name)` Tests that mass assignment of the attribute, passed in as a parameter, is not permitted by the policy.
+* `forbid_mass_assignments_of([:attribute1, :attribute2])` Tests that mass assignment
+  of an array of attributes, passed in as a parameter, are not permitted by the policy.

 ## A Basic Example of a Policy Spec